LottieFiles/lottie-docs/docs/breakdown/bouncy_ball.md

 `w` and `h` describe the width and height of the animation, any content outside the box starting at `(0, 0)` and ending at `(w, h)` will not be visible.

-Note that a lottie file is a vector format and can be scaled up an down.
+Note that a lottie file is a vector format and can be scaled up and down.
-So you shouldn't thing of these values as a size in pixels.
+So you shouldn't think of these values as a size in pixels.

 ## Layers

 Now we look at the [layers](../layers.md).

-Most file will be more complex than this and have multiple layer but here we only have one:
+Most file will be more complex than this and have multiple layers but here we only have one:

 ```json
  {